elblanco2/hostbridge-mcp/README.md

-# HostBridge MCP Server
+# Arc MCP Server

-A Model Context Protocol (MCP) server that simplifies framework deployments on various hosting environments.
+A Model Context Protocol (MCP) server that simplifies framework deployments on various hosting environments, with a focus on shared hosting.

 ## Overview

-HostBridge bridges the gap between Large Language Models (LLMs) and hosting environments, allowing novice developers to deploy web applications easily through conversational interfaces.
+Arc bridges the gap between Large Language Models (LLMs) and hosting environments, allowing novice developers to deploy web applications easily through conversational interfaces.
 It implements the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) to expose tools, resources, and prompts that guide users through the deployment process.

 ### Key Features